 There are many companies, both large corporations, and small firms, that hire interior designers to work for their teams.
 These companies may be furniture stores that need to set up sales displays to show their products in the best light.
 They may also be available to customers to help them layout their homes.
 Builders and construction companies hire designers for their projects and model homes.
 Some companies hire their own designers to manage corporate buildings and facilities.
 Large hotel and resort chains may have designers on staff, setting and creating the brand's look and feel.

-The salary for any job or career choice is affected by many factors.
 The pay rate for interior designers is perhaps more variable than some, considering there is a wide range of jobs and responsibilities associated with the role.
 Just a few of the factors affecting the salary of an individual designer include their education, credentials, licensing, and, of course, their place of business.

 Designers with specialized education can often command higher pay rates than those lacking formal training.
 A bachelor's degree is considered the minimum level necessary to work as an interior designer, though it does not necessarily matter what field that degree is in.
 As with many other fields, many working interior designers began their careers in a different field entirely and came to design late in the game.